List of Duck Dodgers characters: I.Q. Hi

 Dr. Ignatius Q. "I.Q."
 Hi is the scientist that revives Dodgers after being frozen for three centuries.
 He is the Chief Scientist for the Galactic Protectorate and usually acts as a representative on Earth on behalf of the World President.
 Hi is responsible for giving missions to the team.
 Serious and hard-working, he is often irritated and frustrated with Dodgers's incompetent side, and doubts that Dodgers truly was a 21st-century hero.
 Once a year, he serves as a cadet for one flight on Dodger's ship in order to evaluate Dodger's command.
 In college, he majored in Pointless Minutiae, which his mother warned him against.
 He also has a slight potassium deficiency.

 I.Q.
 Hi first appeared in Duck Dodgers in the 24½th Century, as the Secretary of the Stratosphere who briefs Duck Dodgers.
 He also appeared in the sequel, Duck Dodgers and the Return of the 24½th Century.
 In both cartoons, he was voiced by Mel Blanc.
 His overall design was changed in the TV series.
 In the shorts, he was originally fat and wore a blue laboratory coat.
-In the new series Hi wears a traditional white lab coat and is rarely seen without gloves that extend to his elbow and leave a gap between his fingertips and the glove's tips.
+In the new series, he wears a traditional white lab coat and is rarely seen without gloves that extend to his elbow and leave a gap between his fingertips and the glove's tips.
 He also has a higher-pitched, more throaty voice which was provided by Richard McGonagle.
 Hi is bald beneath his lightbulb-hat.